yaananth/ChatMock/README.md

 ## Quickstart

+- You need a paid ChatGPT account (Plus/Pro).

+### Note: *If you use MacOS, you can currently try out the GUI application in the Github releases and disregard the below instrunctions*

 - Clone or download this repository.
-- You need a paid ChatGPT account (Plus/Pro).

 In the project directory: